Research on Rolfing® Structural Integration

 Second International Fascia Research Congress

-The second conference at Vrije Universiteit, held in October, 2009, continued the high level of scientific presentations set in the first conference.
+The second conference at Vrije Universiteit, held October 27-30, 2009, continued the high level of scientific presentations set in the first conference.
 The Amsterdam, Netherlands Congress was a four day schedule followed by an additional day of post-conference clinical workshops.
 This added new dimensions – presentation of the clinical practices, both in lecture/demonstrations and in small group sessions, and integration with academic faculty conducting rehabilitation research..For complete details go to www.fasciacongress.org/2009.

 First International Fascia Research Congress

-The First International Fascia Research Congress was held at Harvard Medical School in Boston, MA, USA in March, 2007.
+The first International Fascia Research Congress was held at Harvard Medical School in Boston, MA, USA on October 4-5, 2007.
 It was the first international conference dedicated to fascia in all its forms and functions.
 This conference was intended to be a catalyst.
 The emphasis and centerpiece was the presentation of the latest and best scientific fascia research for clinical professionals in whose specialties the human fasciae are central in both theory and practice.
 Many of the scientists attending had little experience with clinical practice and clinicians were often unfamiliar with each other's work.
 At this landmark event professionals from the separate domains of basic research and clinical practice had an unprecedented opportunity to learn from one another and gain insights to inform and enrich their respective areas of work and lead to new areas of scientific inquiry and improvements in applied methods.
 More information on this conference can be found at www.fasciacongress.org/2007.